ESF-Works

 • To provide preparation for the labour market as this is crucial to successful integration.

-• To provide good information: this is an essential step towards effective integration.
+• To provide good information this is an essential step towards effective integration.

-• To create a joined up partnership, strategic and front-line approach to meet the complexities of integration.
+• To create a joined up partnership, strategic and front line approach to meet the complexities of integration.

-• To engage and deliver using the SEAL method: English language should be taught the way people learn their mother tongue.
+• To engage and deliver using the SEAL method, English language should be taught the way peoplelearn their mother tongue.

 • To provide asylum seekers with placements, training and language provision that builds on their skills and experience.